SpaceX fires authors of letter criticizing Elon Musk behavior, claims employees were pressured to sign

 On Thursday, SpaceX reportedly fired at least three employees who led efforts of writing an open letter about Elon Musk’s tweets.
 The company stated that they forced colleagues to sign a letter that they did not agree with.

-The New York Times reported that at least three employees were fired and have come forward stating it was because of the open letter they wrote.
+The New York Times reported that at several employees were fired and have come forward stating it was because of the open letter they wrote.
 Once the open letter was shared over Microsoft Teams chat channels, SpaceX began investigating and fired the employees by Thursday afternoon.

+We do not know how many employees have been or will be fired in the coming days.
+But according to The Verge, 404 SpaceX employees signed the open letter and Reuters is reporting up to five have been fired over it so far.

 According to an email from Gwynne Shotwell, the open letter “made employees feel uncomfortable, intimidated and bullied, and/or angry because the letter pressured them to sign onto something that did not reflect their views.”
 This sort of activism at this scale is relatively unheard of from SpaceX, maybe because they feel pressured not to or because they love working for the company.
 The president and COO of SpaceX later said in the email that “we have too much critical work to accomplish and no need for this kind of overreaching activism.”